 Is a Living Wall Right for Your Company?

-A living wall can have numerous benefits for your business - they can increase employee productivity, make a workplace more attractive and welcoming, and even improve brand perception - but it’s not necessarily all benefits, so is a living wall the right decision for your organisation?
+A living wall can have numerous benefits for your business as well as benefitting your employees - they can increase employee productivity, make a workplace more attractive and welcoming, and even improve brand perception - but it’s not necessarily all benefits, so is a living wall the right decision for your organisation?

 Let’s start with the obvious: